kacperbojakowski/final-project/11-about/index.md

 This is a meta-section with information about the guide.
 Here you will learn about the project: why I did it, how I did it, and what tools I used.
 You will also find the list of references further down this page.

 Speaking of references, feel free to use, share, and quote this guide in parts or as a whole.
-I hope someone finds it useful for the purpose of learning, teaching, or preaching about the value of technical writing and documentation – now that would be cool!
+I hope someone finds it useful for the purpose of training, learning, teaching, or preaching about the value of technical writing and documentation – now that would be cool!
 If you ever cite my scribbles, I'd appreciate a mention.
 Thanks!

 ### Author